04/08/2021 UPDATE: I received an email from Michael, the co-founder of Formulate, regarding past issues with customer service:

-The formula is already paraben free, sulfate free, and cruelty free, and while there’s no fragrance-free option, their scent selection is excellent.
+The formula is already paraben free, sulfate free, and cruelty free, There is also a fragrance-free option, or you can select from one of their 11 scents.
 I chose Green with Envy, which is a refreshing and beautiful green tea + honey blend.
-You can also opt for the strength of the scent, great if you’re sensitive to scent or if you want the fragrance to linger all day.
+You can also opt for the strength of the scent, if you want more noticeable fragrance that lasts all day.

 Formulate Shampoo + Conditioner Review

-- Sleek geometric pump bottles that would look elegant in any bathroom, plus with braille for the visually impaired.
+Sleek geometric pump bottles that would look elegant in any bathroom, plus with braille for the visually impaired.
 10/10 for the thoughtful and beautiful design.
-I also love the large 14oz bottles, it means repurchasing less often, which means less waste.
-Yay for eco-friendliess!
+I also love that they come in large 14oz bottles, it means repurchasing less often, which means less waste.

-- There are 7 to pick from, ranging from fresh to floral to fruity.
+There are 12 to pick from, ranging from fresh to floral to fruity to fragrance-free.
 I don’t get a distinct green tea or honey scent from Green With Envy, but it’s beautiful and fresh nonetheless.
 Tidal is your typical “ocean” scent and a good unisex option, though I was hoping to get more coconut notes.

-- Both are on the lighter side.
-The shampoo lathers wonderfully, but the conditioner doesn’t have the usual slip found in conventional products since it’s silicone-free.
+Both of my Formulate shampoo and conditioner were on the lighter side.
+The shampoo lathers wonderfully, but the conditioner doesn’t have the usual slip found in conventional products since I opted mine to be silicone-free.

 So for my Formulate formula, I focused on replenishing, lengthening, color protection, increasing shine, and scalp health, and let’s just say that the shampoo nailed it.
 I raved about it as one of my recent hair care favorites, because it’s everything I wanted from my Prose shampoo minus the initial scalp tightness.